Blue law: Denmark

-In Denmark the closing laws restricting retail trade on Sundays have been abolished with effect from October 1, 2012.
-From then on retail trade is only restricted on public holidays (New Years Day, Maundy Thursday, Good Friday, Easter Sunday, Easter Monday, Day of Prayer, Ascension Day, Whit Sunday, Whit Monday, Christmas Day and Boxing Day) and on Constitution Day, Christmas Eve and New Year's Eve (on New Year's Eve from 3 pm only).
+In Denmark the closing laws restricting retail trade on Sundays were effectively abolished on October 1, 2012.
+Retail trade is only restricted on public holidays (New Year's Day, Maundy Thursday, Good Friday, Easter Sunday, Easter Monday, Day of Prayer, Ascension Day, Whit Sunday, Whit Monday, Christmas Day and Boxing Day) and on Constitution Day, Christmas Eve and New Year's Eve (on New Year's Eve from 3 pm only).
 On these days almost all shops will remain closed.
 Exempt are bakeries, DIYs, garden centres, gas stations and smaller supermarkets.

 England and Wales

 Before 1994

 Prior to 1994, trading laws forbade sale of certain products on a Sunday; the distinction between those that could and could not be sold was increasingly seen as arbitrary, and the laws were inadequately enforced and widely flouted.
 For example, some supermarkets would treat the relatively modest fines arising as a business cost and open nonetheless.